MultiplatformKickstarter/website/content/en/faq/_index.md

 ---
 title: 'FAQ'
 meta_title: 'FAQ — Multiplatform Kickstarter'
-description: "Frequently asked questions about Multiplatform Kickstarter — the local AI app builder for Kotlin Multiplatform developers."
+description: "Frequently asked questions about Multiplatform Kickstarter — the AI Kotlin Multiplatform app builder."
 ---

 ## Is Multiplatform Kickstarter a SaaS?

-No. Multiplatform Kickstarter is a desktop app that runs entirely on your machine.
-No code or prompts are sent to any cloud service.
-A subscription only unlocks features inside the app — generation itself stays local.
+No. It is planned as a local-first desktop app.
+Core generation, preview, code inspection, and ZIP export happen inside your local workspace.
+No hosted build environment is required.

+## Do I need a cloud account?

+No cloud account is required.
+The core workflow — project generation, code inspection, and ZIP export — runs entirely on your machine.

-## Which platforms can it generate?
+## What platforms can it generate?

-It generates Kotlin Multiplatform projects targeting Android, iOS, desktop (JVM — macOS, Windows, Linux), and WASM (browser).
-All targets share the same Compose Multiplatform UI and Kotlin business logic.
+The goal is to generate Kotlin Multiplatform projects targeting Android, iOS, Desktop (JVM — macOS, Windows, Linux), and WASM (browser) from one shared codebase.

 ## Do I need Android Studio or Xcode installed?

 You need Android Studio or IntelliJ IDEA to build and run the generated projects.
-Xcode is needed to build and deploy to real iOS devices.
+Xcode is needed to build for real iOS devices.
 The generator itself runs as a standalone desktop app — you can generate and inspect code without either IDE installed.

-## Can I inspect the generated code?
+## Can I inspect and edit the generated code?

 Yes.
-The workspace includes a full file tree browser and code viewer.
-You can read every generated file — screens, ViewModels, repositories, build scripts — before exporting.
-In-app editing is on the roadmap.
+The product is designed around source-code ownership.
+You can inspect generated files, browse the full file tree, read every screen, ViewModel, repository, and build script — and export the complete project.

+## Can I export the project?

+Yes.
+ZIP export is part of the core workflow.
+You can open the generated project in Android Studio or IntelliJ IDEA and start building immediately.

 ## Will it publish directly to app stores?

-Not yet.
-Store publishing is planned for a future release.
-The current MVP focuses on project generation, code inspection, and ZIP export.
-Git integration and automated publishing workflows will follow.
+Store publishing workflows are planned, but the initial focus is prompt-to-project generation, local preview, iteration, code inspection, and ZIP export.
+Git integration and automated publishing will follow in later releases.

-## How are subscriptions handled?
+## How is payment handled?

-Subscriptions and one-time purchases are handled by Lemon Squeezy, our merchant of record.
+Payments and license keys are handled by Lemon Squeezy.
 After purchase you receive a license key by email.
 Enter the key inside the desktop app to unlock Pro features.
-No server-side validation is performed by this website.